NCWF Featured Events

 Join the North Carolina Wildlife Federation, National Parks Conservation Association, the Center for Biological Diversity, Defenders of Wildlife, MountainTrue, and the N.C.
 Wildlife Resources Commission with support from the U.S. Forest Service to help with a cerulean warbler and avian diversity survey project focused on the last remaining patches of old-growth forests and maturing second-growth…

-Join the North Carolina Wildlife Federation and the Southern Appalachian Highlands Conservancy for a cleanup at Bowditch Bottoms in Yancey County.
-Bowditch Bottoms contains mixed hardwood forest, cleared agricultural fields,…
+Join the North Carolina Wildlife Federation and the Southern Appalachian Highlands Conservancy for an invasive species removal at Bowditch Bottoms in Yancey County.
+Bowditch Bottoms contains mixed hardwood forest, cleared agricultural fields, valuable wetland habitat within the South Toe River Watershed, and a riparian area that buffers over a half mile of Ayles Creek.
+We…

 Cerulean Warbler & Avian Diversity Study